Dartvauder/NeuroSandboxWebUI/README.md

 #### video:

 1) Upload the initial image
-2) Select the options you need
+2) Set up the model according to the parameters you need
 3) Click the `Submit` button to get the video from image

 #### extras:

-1) Select the options you need
+1) Upload the initial image
-2) Upload the initial image
+2) Select the options you need
 3) Click the `Submit` button to get the modified image

 ### AudioCraft: